Person-Recognition-for-Pose-Estimation/easy_ViTPose/README.md

-# Person Detectction for Pose Estimation Example
+# Person Detection for Pose Estimation Example

 This is ane example of applying facial recognition to filter subject for pose estimation, for William Parker's SJSU MS AI Thesis.
 This example uses the `easy_ViTPose` project to run pose estimation on a live video feed.
-In this example, each model is seperate.
+In this example, each model is separate.

 ## Installation
 To install models: